theupdateframework/taps/tap3.md

 reader to understand.
 It has not been designed to remove redundancies, such as repeated specifications of public keys, role names, or target path patterns.
+Note that these redundancies, if any, should not pose a major concern in practice on metadata file sizes.
-Note that redundancies are not a concern in practice, because TUF allows metadata files to be compressed, and also specifies an upper bound on their length.
+Nevertheless, in order to limit how large a metadata file can be, TUF already allows metadata files to be compressed, and imposes an upper bound on their length (which remains unchanged in our reference implementation).

 #Specification